-And in that moment, the moment every parent dreads, I was shocked to realize that I had no idea what to do or who to contact.
+And at that moment, the moment every parent dreads, I was shocked to realize that I had no idea what to do or who to contact.

 Here’s what I learned that night.

 1).
-Your teen might not come to you right away with information about a threat.
+Your teen might not come to you immediately with information about a threat.

-Since this incident, my husband and I have had many discussions about trusting the years of safety training and information she’s had instilled over the years.
-And we’ve reminded her that any threat at school is one to be taken seriously.
+Since this incident, my husband and I have had many discussions about trusting the years of safety training and information she’s instilled.
+And we’ve reminded her that any threat at school should be taken seriously.

 2).
 Call the police immediately, even if it’s just a suspicion.

-After much discussion and because of the late hour, my friend and I were unsure of how to get in touch with the school district.
-Attempts to contact a trusted teacher and principal via email proved futile and we called the police for help.
+After much discussion and because of the late hour, my friend and I were unsure how to get in touch with the school district.
+Attempts to contact a trusted teacher and principal via email proved futile, and we called the police for help.
 The police officers met us at her house and immediately took charge of the situation.
 They assured us that we did the right thing by notifying authorities.
 “It’s your job to be the parents and our job to protect the community,” the officer told us.
-It was a relief to watch the flurry of activity that ensued because we knew we’d made the right call.
+Watching the flurry of activity that ensued was a relief because we knew we’d made the right call.

 3).
-Your teen will have to make a statement to the police and that can be terrifying.
+Your teen will have to make a statement to the police, which can be terrifying.

-As I watched my daughter giving information to the police officer, I was dizzy.
+I was dizzy when I watched my daughter give information to the police officer.
 If I had to do it over again, I’d have talked to her about the realities of reporting a security threat well before it ever happened.
-If your child needs to speak with authorities, they will likely have to make a written statement and remember very precise details about the threat.
+If your child needs to speak with authorities, they will likely have to make a written statement and remember precise details about the threat.
 And, if your child is nervous, it can be a very stressful experience.
 Talk to your teen about not being afraid to speak to administrators and police officers and remind them they will never get in trouble with authorities for speaking up.

 4).
 Trust the process and let the authorities do their jobs.

 As a terrified parent, my first instinct was to want to follow the police officers to the student’s house and demand answers.
-Obviously, I didn’t but it was harder than I expected to watch the officers leave to start investigating the situation.
+I didn’t, but it was harder than I expected to watch the officers leave to start investigating the situation.
 And, because the student in question was a minor, his privacy was maintained, too.
-Not having information was maddening but I learned that I had to trust our authorities to make the right calls for my kids and their classmates.
+Not having information was maddening, but I learned that I had to trust our authorities to make the right calls for my kids and their classmates.

 5).
-You will be surprised at how much compassion you have for the parents of the student making the threat.
+You will be surprised at how much compassion you have for the student’s parents making the threat.

 6).
 Learn to ask more specific questions about your teen’s day at school.

 Since this incident, I have become more attuned to the details of my kids’ days.
-I no longer ask rhetorically “How was your day?” choosing instead to ask more specific questions about the sights and sounds they experienced during the day.
-I ask them about their friends’ moods and activities and I ask about the interactions they witnessed in the hallways.
+I no longer ask rhetorically, “How was your day?,” choosing to ask more specific questions about the sights and sounds they experienced during the day.
+I ask them about their friends’ moods and activities and the interactions they witnessed in the hallways.
 Together, we are learning to be more in tune with our surroundings so that we can all learn more fully to trust our instincts.

-Thankfully, due to the stellar work of our school district and multiple police departments, this situation was thwarted and the student received the proper help and support.
-I have tried to stop thinking about the “What ifs” and have to focused on the gratitude I have for the friend who trusted her instincts late that night.
-And I hold my kids a little tighter every day when I hug them before school.
+Thankfully, due to the stellar work of our school district and multiple police departments, this situation was thwarted, and the student received the proper help and support.
+I have tried to stop thinking about the “What ifs” and focus on my gratitude for the friend who trusted her instincts late that night.
+And I hold my kids tighter every day when I hug them before school.